OctopusDeploy/blog/blog/2017-11/octopus-release-4-0.md

 ---

 We’re very happy to ship Octopus Deploy 4.0, and the entire team is thrilled to share it with the world!
+[Download](https://octopus.com/downloads) it today!
 In this release, the biggest change is the [improved UI and user experience](/blog/2017-10/octopus-v4-uxui.md).
 Octopus now has a modern look and feel, and we redesigned some key areas of the app.
 From a technical perspective, this involved a complete re-write of our frontend, migrating from [Angular 1.4 to React and Redux](/blog/2017-11/octopus-v4-angular-to-react/index.md).

 We [kicked off this process for technical reasons](/blog/2017-10/octopus-v4-history.md), but two themes emerged as we progressed.
 The first was to make Octopus easier to use and more consistent, and the second was designing for scale.